photoprism/photoprism-docs/docs/user-guide/settings/sync.md

 ## Add Service ##

-1. Go to *Settings*.
+1. Go to *Settings > Services*.
-2. Open the *Services* tab.
-3. Click *Connect*.
+2. Click *Connect*.
    ![Screenshot](img/services-connect-1-2502.jpg){ class="shadow" }
-4. Fill in the service URL, username, and password.
+3. Fill in the service URL, username, and password.
-5. Click *Connect*.
+4. Click *Connect*.
    ![Screenshot](img/services-connect-2-2502.jpg){ class="shadow" }
-6. The service is now connected to PhotoPrism.
+5. The service is now connected to PhotoPrism.

 ## Edit Connection Details ##

-1. Go to *Settings*.
+1. Go to *Settings > Services*.
-2. Open the *Services* tab.
-3. Click the pencil :material-pencil: icon.
+2. Click the pencil :material-pencil: icon.
-4. Edit account details and click *Save*.
+3. Edit account details and click *Save*.
    ![Screenshot](img/services-edit-2502.jpg){ class="shadow" }

 ## Edit Upload Settings ##

-1. Go to *Settings*.
+1. Go to *Settings > Services*.
-2. Open the *Services* tab.
-3. Click into the upload cell of your service.
+2. Click into the upload cell of your service.
    ![Screenshot](img/services-upload-1-2502.jpg){ class="shadow" }
-4. Select the folder to which photos should be uploaded and click *Save*.
+3. Select the folder to which photos should be uploaded and click *Save*.
    ![Screenshot](img/services-upload-2-2502.jpg){ class="shadow" }

 You can now [share albums or files with this service](../share/services-share.md).